 This Italian-American tavern is popular for a lot of things, one of which is its rich alcoholic Eggnog.
 The traditional and homely feel of Pete’s Tavern is perfect to dip into for some authentic American cuisine.
 Open since 1864, the neighbourhood service of this classic bar keeps bringing people back to this day.
-Head here during the winter months and warm yourself with some Eggnog done as it’s meant to be done, with a large glug of brandy.
+Head here during a winter cruise and warm yourself with some Eggnog done as it’s meant to be done, with a large glug of brandy.

 The London Gin Club, London

 If you are looking for somewhere that offers you a choice of over 350 gins, then The London Gin Club is for you.
 Priding themselves on having the ‘best G&T’ in London (gin and tonic to the un-gin-cultured) this Soho bar aims to bring you the best gin drinking experience you can get.

 Make sure to book a table in advance if you do want to head here as they are often full to capacity, but you can tie this into your dinner plans as they also have a great selection of traditional homemade pies - a British classic.

 The Irish Whiskey Museum is an interactive museum in Dublin offering a completely unique whiskey experience.
 You can journey back through history and discover the tale of Irish whiskey and its rise in popularity in Ireland and around the world.
 The entertaining guides are experts on the drink and will teach you everything you need to know.